After Visit Questions

 Sometimes people can have reduced bleeding but then an increase in cramping.
 This can happen when blood clots in the uterus.
 It is not dangerous - blood is meant to clot when it is sitting still.
 A clot in the uterus just means you are not bleeding fast.

 You can use deep massage to your low belly to help dislodge the clot.
 Using ibuprofen FOUR pills every 8 hours also helps.
+Call us if you are not getting better.

 Nausea Questions